Funerals/End of Life

 The process begins with a family visit, where we can discuss the type of funeral service you would like.
 We can discuss ceremony content including music and readings.
 There may be family members and friends who would like to have a role at the ceremony - perhaps reading a poem, or playing a piece of music.
 This can all be facilitated, and will add to the personal and unique feel of the funeral.
 Any ideas you have can be incorporated, and it can all be discussed during this initial visit.

-Following this, we will write your ceremony, source any readings, poems, prayers and music, and create an order of service.
-We will then officiate the funeral ceremony, ensuring that the service runs smoothly.
+Following this, I will write your ceremony, source any readings, poems, prayers and music, and create an order of service.
+I will then officiate the funeral ceremony, ensuring that the service runs smoothly.

-Love-Me-Do can provide a ceremony for all types of funerals - burials, cremations, memorials, interment of ashes and scattering of ashes.
-We will work with you to make sure that it provides a respectful, unique and fitting tribute to your loved one.
+I can provide a ceremony for all types of funerals - burials, cremations, memorials, interment of ashes and scattering of ashes.
+I will work with you to make sure that it provides a respectful, unique and fitting tribute to your loved one.

-At Love-Me-Do we will work with you to make the funeral unique and individual, personal and meaningful, and sensitive and loving.
-We will work closely alongside you to ensure the ceremony reflects and respects your loved one's personal religious beliefs or non-beliefs, and that the content of the ceremony adheres to this.
+I will work with you to make the funeral unique and individual, personal and meaningful, and sensitive and loving.
+I will ensure the ceremony reflects and respects your loved one's personal religious beliefs or non-beliefs, and that the content of the ceremony adheres to this.

-Through the funeral service, we aim to tell the story of the life of the deceased, so that those closest to them can celebrate them, and those that loved and knew them are able to remember and honour them.
+The funeral service will tell the story of the life of the deceased, so that those closest to them can celebrate them, and those that loved and knew them are able to remember and honour them.

-We can also work with you to incorporate other meaningful moments in our tribute, including a candle ceremony, a flower ceremony or a photographic slide show.
+I can also work with you to incorporate other meaningful moments in our tribute, including a candle ceremony or a flower ceremony.